Shubhamdutta2000/Backend-Task-using-Express-MongoDB-Typescript/README.md

-# Backend Task With Express Typescript
+# Backend Tasks

-> A node js (typescript preferred) application with ExpressJS
+> 1. A node js (typescript preferred) application with ExpressJS
+> 2. Create a program (any language) that implements two functions

 <br />

-## Task:
+## Task 1:

 1. Add an author (name)
 2. Add book under an author (name, publication year, type)